chijioke-ibekwe/raven/README.md

      via `getFailures()`.
 4. `RavenTemplateNotFoundException` `code: 404`
    - A template file referenced by a notification context cannot be found on the filesystem.
-   - A SendGrid template referenced by its ID cannot be fetched from the SendGrid API (when using Amazon SES with SendGrid as the template source).

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [PHP](https://www.php.net/) - Language